kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

 ## Overview

 The foundation of Microsoft Fabric is a Lakehouse, which is built on top of the OneLake scalable storage layer and uses Apache Spark and SQL compute engines for big data processing.
-A
-Lakehouse is a unified platform that combines:
+A Lakehouse is a unified platform that combines:

 - The flexible and scalable storage of a data lake
 - The ability to query and analyze data in a data warehouse

 Imagine your company has been using a data warehouse to store structured data from its transactional systems, such as order history, inventory levels, and customer information.
 You have also collected unstructured data from social media, website logs, and third-party sources that are difficult to manage and analyze using the existing data warehouse infrastructure.
 Your company's new directive is to improve its decision-making capabilities by analyzing data in various formats across multiple sources, so the company chooses Microsoft Fabric.

 Here, we explore how a lakehouse in Microsoft Fabric can help address scenarios like this by providing a scalable and flexible data store for files and tables that you can query using
 SQL.

-### Architecture Diagram
+## Architecture Diagram

 ![](./Images/archlab1.jpg)

 ## Lab objectives

-In this exercise, you will complete the following tasks:
+In this lab, you will complete the following tasks:

 - Task 1: Create a workspace
 - Task 2: Create a Lakehouse